treichhalter/CSharpMix/README.md

 # Simple WPF Application Template

 Template for Simple WPF Application prepard with some usefull frameworks.
-Caliburn Micro for mvvm with Autofac and for a pritty look and feel MaterialDesignThemes for wpf.
+Caliburn Micro for mvvm with Autofac and for a pretty look and feel MaterialDesignThemes for wpf.

 ## Folder structure informations